Notes for dental service providers

 - No annual monetary limit.

-- Prior approval not required (see exceptions below)
+- Prior approval generally not required (see exceptions below)

 - applies for all services provided from Schedule C (refer to dentists and dental specialists fee schedule for the current limit)